 1. Snake plant (Sansevieria laurentii) – Not only are they one of the best houseplants for clean air, snake plants (aka mother-in-law’s tongue) are also tough, and thrive on neglect.
 They grow well with minimal light and water, and love to be pot-bound.
 Learn exactly how to care for them here.

 2. Heart leaf philodendron (Philodendron hederaceum) – One of my favorites, this one is also super cute!
-This air purifying vine is great to grow on top of a shelf or cabinet, on a window ledge, or in a hanging basket.
+These air purifying plants is great to grow on top of a shelf or cabinet, on a window ledge, or in a hanging basket.
 It does best with regular waterings, and filtered sunlight.
 Learn all about their care here.

 3. Golden pothos (Scindapsus aureus) – A true classic, I was so happy to learn that pothos was one of NASA’s picks for air purifying houseplants.
 Not only are they beautiful, but they grow well in any indoor environment, and require little care.
 Allow the soil to dry slightly between waterings.
 Learn all about growing pothos here.